 Common types of cancer treatment

-Many people with cancer have surgery, especially if the cancer appears to be contained in one area (localized).
+Many people with cancer have surgery, especially if the cancer seems to be contained in one area (localized).
 Surgery may be used to remove it along with any nearby tissue that might contain cancer cells.

-Sometimes it’s hard to tell how much surgery will be needed until the surgeon sees the extent of the cancer during the operation.
+Sometimes it’s hard to tell how much surgery is needed until the surgeon sees the extent of the cancer during the operation.
 Surgery is most successful when the tumor has not spread to other areas.
 Surgery offers the greatest chance of a cure for many types of cancer.
 It may also be used to treat problems caused by cancer, such as taking out a tumor that’s blocking the intestine.

 Other treatments, such as radiation therapy and chemotherapy, may be used along with surgery.
 They may be given before or after the surgery.

-Getting external radiation is painless, much like having an x-ray taken.
+External radiation: Getting external radiation is painless, much like having an x-ray taken.
 It’s usually done in an outpatient setting, and the treatments take very little time.
 Treatment is most often given 5 days a week for 5 to 8 weeks, depending on the size, place, and type of cancer being treated.